Baradoy/dogear/README.md

 # Dogear

+Dogear is a browser based personal Epub reader.

+Your reading session can be resumed quickly from any browser.

 ## Auth

 Currently DogEar works with a single user.
 You can setup the username and password for the user by setting `AUTH_USERNAME` and `AUTH_PASSWORD` environment variables.
 Create `.envrc.private` with the environment variable you wish to override in `.envrc` and run `direnv allow`.